Ollsoft-ai/surya-finetuning/surya_finetuning/README.md

                         Batch size.
   --epochs EPOCHS       Number of epochs.
   --epochs_warmup EPOCHS_WARMUP
                         Number of epochs during which the LR is increased linearly from zero to the specified value.
-Currently does nothing.
   --label_smoothing LABEL_SMOOTHING
                         Label smoothing.
   --lr LR               Learning rate.
   --lr_decay LR_DECAY   Use cosine decay?
-Currently does nothing.
   --weight_decay WEIGHT_DECAY
-                        Weight decay in the optimizer.
-Currently does nothing --seed SEED           Random seed.
+                        Weight decay in the optimizer --seed SEED           Random seed.
   --threads THREADS     Maximum number of threads to use.
   --dataset_path DATASET_PATH